Dedicated Customer Support

 • Observe Feeding Position: Ensure proper positioning during breastfeeding to minimize air swallowing, which can exacerbate reflux.

-• Monitor for Triggers: Pay attention to potential triggers like certain foods or environmental factors that may worsen reflux symptoms, and try to avoid them when possible.
+• Monitor for Triggers: Pay attention to potential triggers, such as certain foods or environmental factors that may worsen reflux symptoms, and try to avoid them when possible.

 If reflux symptoms persist or are severe, consult your pediatrician for further evaluation and guidance.
 They may recommend medications or other interventions to help manage your baby's reflux.